mike-gimelfarb/mike-gimelfarb.github.io/_projects/jaxplan.md

 ---
 layout: page
-title: pyRDDLGym-jax
+title: JaxPlan
-description: pyRDDLGym-jax is an extension of the pyRDDLGym ecosystem, leveraging the JAX library for automatic differentiation and gradient-based planning.
-It translates and compiles RDDL description files into differentiable simulators.
+description: pyRDDLGym-jax (or JaxPlan as it is referred to in the literature) is an extension of the pyRDDLGym eco-system, leveraging the JAX library to automatically build differentiable simulators for any RDDL problem and do gradient-based planning.
 It also supports various planning methods, including deep reactive policy networks and straight-line planning, risk-aware planning, and provides tools for automatic hyper-parameter tuning.
 img: assets/img/jaxplanproj.png
 github: https://github.com/pyrddlgym-project/pyRDDLGym-jax
 importance: 2
 category: planning
-tags: pyRDDLGym-jax
+tags: JaxPlan
 related_publications: true
 ldjson: |
   {